Sourdough Naan

 2. Then add flour, baking powder and salt to the bowl and pull together into a shaggy (dry) dough.
 Cover with plastic wrap and allow this dough to rest for around 30 minutes.

 3. Once the dough has rested, use your hands to knead the dough in the bowl until it becomes a smoother, more elastic dough.
+You can also add the dough to bowl of a stand mixer to knead if you prefer.
 Cover and allow the dough to rest for another 30 minutes.

 4. Now scrape the dough out of the bowl onto your kitchen counter and knead vigorously until the dough becomes soft and elastic.
 You shouldn't need additional flour (you really want to avoid adding any as it will toughen the dough).

 5. Once the dough has been kneaded, place it in a bowl and cover with plastic wrap.
-Allow it to rest and ferment until it's doubled.
+Allow it to rest and ferment at room temperature until it's doubled.

 6. Once the dough has fermented, it's time to shape the naan breads.
 To do this you need to divide the dough into 12 equal pieces (you can make bigger or smaller naan - just adjust your pieces to suit).
 Allow the dough balls to rest for up to 30 minutes before you roll them out.

 9. Spray each naan with water before placing onto the hot skillet.
 Cook until you see bubbles form on the top and then flip to cook on the other side.
-This will only take 30 seconds if your skillet is super hot.
+This will only take 30 seconds if your skillet is super hot, but as you cook a few cook time slows down and takes 1-2 minutes per naan.

-10. Take the naan out of the skillet and brush with melted butter.
+10. Take the naan out of the skillet and brush with melted butter (I highly recommend this homemade butter).

-11. Repeat until all the naan are cooked.
+11. Repeat until all the homemade naan are cooked.

 You can knead the dough by hand or you can knead it with a stand mixer.
 It's completely up to you and both methods of kneading works just as well.